f-z-coder/Jammat-Time-FullStack/README.md

 ## Acknowledgments

-Special thanks to all contributors for their efforts in making Jammat-Time a reality!
+Special thanks to all contributors for their efforts in making Jamaat-Time a reality!

 ## Contact